paulmalherbe/Tartan/doc/BWL.rst

     + **Team Size** - The preferred number of players per team.
     + **Prefer Pairs** - Whether or not to replace fours with pairs.
 This only applies when the team size is three.
     + **Greens** - The greens to be used.
 This is in the format A,B or A,B234 showing green code and rinks.
 If the rinks are not entered they will default to 6.
 If 7 rinks are available this must be entered as A1234567,B etc. If there are more rinks available than needed, end rinks will be removed.
-+ **View/Edit Draw** - Use this button to view the draw and/or manually change it i.e. move players between teams, replace players with new players or delete players from the draw.
++ **View/Edit Draw** - Use this button to view the draw and/or manually change it i.e. move players between teams, add new players or delete players from the draw.
 + **Print** - Use this button to print a draw.
     + **Print Cards** - Select whether to print score cards.
         + **Heading** - Enter the heading to be printed on the score cards.